 - Wait till you receive any intimation from the government.

 The visa filing process begins each year in the first week of April.
 So, you will have to be quick and prepared before the window opens.
-It is highly recommended you organize all your documents and important papers well ahead of the opening date.
+It is highly recommended you organize all your documents with an online notary service well ahead of the opening date.

 As an employer filing for the H-1B visa petitions, your duties will also include the following: